 Your real estate agent will be able to guide you in crafting a clean offer that doesn’t leave you completely vulnerable.
 If you’re forgoing important contingencies like inspections, you may also consider hiring a real estate attorney to look over your offer and purchase agreement in detail.

-4. Meet the sellers.
+4. Get to know the sellers.

 5. Increase your earnest money deposit.